Ahmed-Kandil11/Heart-Disease_Prediction/README.md

 # ❤️ Heart Disease Prediction Project

-This project predicts the likelihood of heart disease using the **UCI Heart Disease dataset**.
+This project applies machine learning to predict the likelihood of heart disease using the UCI Heart Disease dataset.
-It includes end-to-end steps: preprocessing, feature selection, model training, hyperparameter tuning, and deployment with **Streamlit Cloud**.
+It demonstrates the full lifecycle of a data science project:

+Data cleaning and preprocessing

+Exploratory Data Analysis (EDA)

+Feature selection and dimensionality reduction

+Training and evaluating multiple ML models

+Hyperparameter tuning for model stability

+Deployment as an interactive Streamlit web app

+🚀 The final deployed app allows users to enter patient health data and instantly receive a prediction, along with the probability of having heart disease.

 ---